 By teaching our kids to analyze ads and how they affect us, we can reduce the impact they have on our young people and reduce underage and binge drinking.
 So please consider joining us for the Big Bowl Vote on Monday, February 4, immediately after the Super Bowl.

 The Big Bowl Vote helps young people to become critical consumers of information in our world today.

 7th, 8th Grade Health Educator, Oregon Middle School

 How to Participate in the Big Bowl Vote

-- Sign up for emails about the Big Bowl Vote.
+- Sign up for updates about the Big Bowl Vote.

-- Watch Super Bowl LIII on Sunday, February 3.
+- Watch Super Bowl LV on Sunday, February 7.

-- Send us your results by the end of Tuesday, February 5.
+- If you’re using paper surveys, tally and send us your results by Tuesday, February 9.